-Pathologies of child governance are not uncommon, as many unintended consequences emerge from the interaction among macro-level policies, the diverse lived experiences of children, and changes in norms.
-Solutions (albeit imperfect ones) to two other types of pathologies in child governance are useful in exploring the rigid narrative that Safe Harbor laws embody: First, the prosecution of statuary rape cases-based on laws that prohibit sexual relations with children under the age of consent-are designed to protect children from abuse and exploitation, but may produce a pathology of child governance when those prosecuted are children close in age to the alleged victim (James, 2009: 244; Kern, 2013: 1611-1612).
-These laws are highly gendered-men are almost always the ones charged-and the penalties can be draconian, including long sentences and lifelong registration as a sex offender.
-Beginning in the 1970s, advocates sought to correct this pathology by advocating for age-gap provisions and Romeo and Juliet laws, which carve out exceptions to the stark penalties of statutory rape by excluding cases where the age discrepancy between the couple is within two to six years, even if one member is a legal adult (Flynn, 2013: 686, Kern, 2013: 1611-1612; Smith and Kercher, 2011: 7).
-Through these laws and policies, consensual sexual interaction between teenagers close in age is not a crime at all in many states, and, in others, it is reduced from a felony to a misdemeanor (Flynn, 2013: 687).
+Statutory rape laws4 prohibit sexual relations with children under the age of consent (Flynn, 2013: 684).
+While these laws are designed to protect children from abuse and exploitation, a pathology of child governance occurs when those prosecuted are children of similar ages-usually between two to six years apart (James, 2009: 244; Kern, 2013: 1611-1612; Ramirez, 2020: 1).
+Statutory rape charges are almost always brought against an older male who engages in consensual sex with a younger girlfriend.
+The penalties for these crimes can be draconian, including long sentences and lifelong registration as a sex offender.

+Beginning in the 1970s, advocates sought to correct this pathology by advocating for age-gap provisions and Romeo and Juliet laws, which carve out exceptions to the stark penalties of statutory rape by excluding cases where the age discrepancy between the couple is within two to six years, even if one member is a legal adult (Flynn, 2013: 686, Kern, 2013: 1611-1612; Ramirez, 2020: 1; Smith and Kercher, 2011: 7).
+Via these laws, consensual sexual interaction between teenagers close in age is not a crime at all in many states, and, in others, it is reduced from a felony to a misdemeanor (Flynn, 2013: 687).
+Twenty-five states and the District of Columbia currently have Romeo and Juliet provisions (Ramirez, 2020: 2), and 28 states have age-gap provisions (Robinson and Williams, 2017).